-Appendixes to the Aboriginal Consultation Report include: relevant policy documentation; complete chronologies of all contacts with the affected communities; relevant correspondence; and, cross-references ("Tables of Concordance") to issues or values that were identified by some Aboriginal communities, which NextEra feels have been addressed in the REA Table 1 Reports (i.e. the reports submitted in fulfillment of the Adelaide renewable energy approval application to Ministry of Environment).
+Appendixes to the Aboriginal Consultation Report include: relevant policy documentation; complete chronologies of all contacts with the affected communities; relevant correspondence; and, cross-references ("Tables of Concordance") to issues or values that were identified by some Aboriginal communities.
+NextEra feels that these issues have been addressed in the REA Table 1 Reports (i.e. the reports submitted in fulfillment of the Goshen renewable energy approval application to Ministry of Environment).